-- After your pre-operative appointment, you will work closely with our Patient Care Coordinators to complete any necessary paperwork and requirements for payment. - We will often have you return for a second, pre-operative visit, a few weeks before your surgery to review the surgical plan. - If possible, have your prescriptions filled prior to the day of surgery to save time on the way home. - Do not take medications that contain Aspirin or Ibuprofen (see long list at end of packet) for 2 weeks before your surgery date to reduce the risk of bleeding. - Check with the pre-operative nurse whether you should take your regular medications on the morning of surgery.
-You will speak with him or her the day before surgery when you find out your surgery arrival time. - On not smoke for 3 weeks before your surgery as this will delay healing!
-Also avoid second-hand smoke and cigarette replacements such as nicotine patches or gum. - Arrange for someone to take you to and from the hospital and be with you during the first 24 hours after the surgery. - Call our office if you have any sign of illness or infection the week before the surgery.
+- After your pre-operative appointment, you will work closely with our Patient Care Coordinators to complete any necessary paperwork and requirements for payment. - We will often have you return for a second, pre-operative visit, a few weeks before your surgery to review the surgical plan.
+You will have a chance to do a second "sizing" if you have any questions about your selected implant size. - If possible, have your prescriptions filled prior to the day of surgery to save time on the way home. - O not take medications that contain Aspirin or Ibuprofen (see long list at end of packet) for 2 weeks before your surgery date to reduce the risk of bleeding. - Check with the pre-operative nurse whether you should take your regular medications on the morning of surgery.
+You will speak with him or her the day before surgery when you find out your surgery arrival time. - On one smoke for 3 weeks before your surgery as this will delay healing!
+Also avoid second-hand smoke and cigarette replacements such as nicotine patches or gum.

+- Arrange for someone to take you to and from the hospital and be with you during the first 24 hours after the surgery. - o Call our office if you have any sign of illness or infection the week before the surgery.